Optimal detection of dissipation in Lindbladian dynamics: Introduction

 A key step in our analysis is to show that the dissipative strength of the original generator is preserved up to constant factors under this reduction.
 Using the locality and bounded-degree assumptions on the jump operators, we prove that the Frobenius norm of the original dissipator controls the Frobenius norm of the twirled dissipator.
 Consequently, if the original dynamics contain significant dissipation, then the twirled dynamics must also contain nontrivial dissipation, which can be detected using the Bell-sampling test developed for the Pauli-diagonal setting.
 A detailed analysis is included in Section \ref{subsec:twirling}. \paragraph{Implementing the twirled dynamics.} One remaining issue is that our analysis relies on the dynamics generated by the twirled Lindbladian, while experimentally we only have access to the original evolution channels $e^{t\calL}$.
 In general, twirling the channel is not the same as evolving under the twirled generator, so we cannot directly implement the Pauli-diagonal dynamics mentioned above.

 To address this, we show that the twirled dynamics can nevertheless be approximated using short-time evolutions of the original system.
 Intuitively, when the evolution time $t$ is very small, the channel $e^{t\calL}$ is well approximated by its first-order expansion $I + t\calL.$ Since twirling acts linearly on superoperators, twirling this short-time evolution approximately produces $I + t\widetilde{\calL}$, which corresponds to the first-order approximation of evolution under the twirled generator $e^{t\widetilde{\calL}}.$ By repeatedly applying such short twirled steps, we can simulate the evolution generated by $\widetilde{\calL}$ over longer times.
 Our analysis in Section \ref{subsec:trotter} shows that the accumulated error remains controlled, and that the required number of short-time steps scales only polynomially in the relevant parameters.
-Consequently, this detection procedure, fully presented in Section \ref{subsec:certification}, is able to effectively probe the Pauli-diagonal dynamics while only using black-box access to the original evolution channels. \paragraph{Connection to purity testing.} The detection framework described above is not specific to the Bell-sampling statistic.
-More generally, it applies to any measurement that detects contraction of operators under the Lindbladian evolution.
-One natural alternative is to measure the purity of the Choi state associated with the channel $\calE_t = e^{t\calL}.$
+Consequently, this detection procedure, fully presented in Section \ref{subsec:certification}, is able to effectively probe the Pauli-diagonal dynamics while only using black-box access to the original evolution channels. \paragraph{Connection to purity testing.} The detection framework above uses Bell sampling after a randomized reduction that removes coherent Hamiltonian evolution.
+One natural alternative is to use a statistic that is intrinsically invariant under Hamiltonian dynamics, such as the purity of the Choi state associated with the channel $\calE_t = e^{t\calL}.$

 Closely related notions have also been studied in the literature on unitary estimation and testing \cite{chen2023unitarity}, which aim to quantify how close a quantum channel is to unitary evolution.
 These approaches similarly capture contraction phenomena in operator space, and are typically expressed in terms of the singular values or Pauli transfer matrix of the channel.